hyeong01/Portfolio/README.md

 # Portfolio
 ## About
-This is a supplementary information for the contents from CV and statement of Purpose.
+This is a supplementary information for the contents from CV and Statement of Purpose.

 ## Projects